-- 9.3 Maintenance of Equipment.
+- 9.2 Automatic Fire Extinguishing Systems, Automatic Sprinkler Systems and Standpipes.
+Automatic fire extinguishing systems, automatic sprinkler systems, and standpipes shall be required as set forth in these Regulations. - 9.3 Maintenance of Equipment.
 All systems, equipment, tanks, piping, devices, appliances, controls, or storage facilities, over which these Regulations contain regulatory provisions, shall be maintained in operative condition at all times to provide the service for which installed. - 9.4 Water Supply and Fire Hydrants.
 The State Fire Marshal may require that all premises, other than one- and two-family dwellings, be provided with a water supply system installed in accordance with these Regulations.